Balazs23/hello-birthday/docs/Infrastucture.md

 1. Run `terragrunt plan-all` to see all the changes you're about to apply.
 1. If the plan looks good, run `terragrunt apply-all`.

-You can done this steps also with the builin script: `./scripts/infra-prod.sh`
+You can done this steps also with the built-in script: `./scripts/infra-prod.sh`